I am the author of three middle-grade children's books, and I blog on the side. My favorite topics are movies, writing, and pop culture.

 Need to make a cheap gift for somebody?
 Need a quick housewarming present?
 Have an abundance or ribbon that you’d like to put to good use?
-Here is a quick and easy homemade decoration that can be displayed in your home, used as a decoration, or given away as a gift.
+Here is a quick and easy homemade decoration that can be displayed in your home as a holiday or seasonal decoration or given away as a gift.

 - A piece of round Styrofoam: Any size or thickness will work.
 If you can choose the color, I suggest you go with green.
-If you have a piece of Styrofoam handy, cut a wreath-shape from it.
+You can also just cut a large piece of Styrofoam into a circle.

 - 1 box of sewing pins

 - Several rolls of ribbon: It took three rolls to make the wreath in this project.

 Step 1: Wrap the Wreath with Ribbon

 If you don’t want the Styrofoam to show, wrap a spool of ribbon around the Styrofoam.
 Work from the center and wind around the outer edge.